Mind Maps for Learning: A Teacher's Guide

 2. Increased Creativity: Mind maps encourage creative thinking by allowing learners to explore different connections and perspectives.
 This leads to a deeper understanding of the material and promotes effective problem-solving.

-3. Enhanced Productivity: Mind maps provide a clear and structured overview of the subject matter, making it easier for learners to stay organised and focused.
+3. Enhanced Productivity: Mind maps provide a clear and structured overview of the subject matter, making it easier for learners to stay organised and focussed.
 This can lead to increased productivity and efficiency in studying or working on projects.

 4. Collaboration: Mind maps can be used as a collaborative tool, allowing learners to share and build upon each other's ideas.
 This creates teamwork and communication skills, leading to a more complete understanding of complex topics.